laserpilot/Installation_Up_4evr/README.md

     ![Login_items](images/Auto_login.png)

 - ##### Software Update
     Disable automatic updates.
-Again, this could be a security risk down the line, but its helpful if future versions of MacOS break something in your app.
+Again, this could be a security risk down the line, but it's helpful if future versions of MacOS break something in your app.

  ![Update_disable](images/Auto_update_disable1.png)